eagle840/katacoda-labs/jenkins/step1.md

 `docker-compose up`{{execute}}

-when jenkins comes up, you'll see the password in stdout
+after a minute or two, jenkins should comes, you'll see the password in stdout

 OR

 `docker exec root_jenkins_1 cat /var/jenkins_home/secrets/initialAdminPassword`{{execute}}

 open pages  for  8025  and 8080

+Jenkins:

 https://[[HOST_SUBDOMAIN]]-8080-[[KATACODA_HOST]].environments.katacoda.com

+Mailhog:

 https://[[HOST_SUBDOMAIN]]-8025-[[KATACODA_HOST]].environments.katacoda.com

-Complete the install until you're at the main page
+Complete the Jenkins install until you're at the main page

 # configure access to port 2375

+Once you've complete the Jenkins setup we need to configure access to dockers api

 lets check the status of the docker service